 What are Exchange-Traded Derivatives?

 Exchange-traded derivatives consist mostly of options and futures traded on public exchanges, with a standardized contract.
 Through the contracts, the exchange determines an expiration date, settlement process, and lot size, and specifically states the underlying instruments on which the derivatives can be created.

 Hence, exchange-traded derivatives promote transparency and liquidity by providing market-based pricing information.
 In contrast, over-the-counter derivatives are traded privately and are tailored to meet the needs of each party, making them less transparent.

 - Exchange-traded derivatives are futures and options with a standardized contract, traded on public exchanges.

 - Common ETDs include stock, index, currency, commodities, and real estate derivatives.

 - Standardized contracts increase liquidity and market depth.
-On the other hand, it reduces flexibility and eliminates the benefits of negotiation.
+On the other hand, they reduce flexibility and eliminate the benefits of negotiation.